keenanromain/AWS-SAA-C02-Study-Guide/README.md

 -  You can use this information to revise your policies.

   **IAM Credentials Report(account level)**
--   a report that lists all your account users and the status of their various credentials.
+-   a report that lists all of your account users and the status of their various credentials.

 ## Simple Storage Service (S3)